josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 This project would be well suited to apply a multi modal neural network.
 The diversity of data sources in length and general characteristics (geospatial vs. abstract) mean there are probably advantages towards separately applying a variety of neural networks to different sources of the data.

-Geospatial Multi Modal applications in general are an area of active research.
+Geospatial Multi Modal applications in general are an area of active research.[[28]](#28)

 #### Spherical Convolutional Neural Networks

 The structural information inherent in the climate information based on the data location was ignored for all models in this project.
 Traditional convolutional neural networks would not capture the structural information appropriately due to the 2-dimensional rectilinear structure of their inputs.
 For example 180 degrees West would be interpreted as maximum distance from 180 degrees East.

-There are several examples of CNN input structures modified for spherical geometry data. [#TODO PAPER EXAMPLE] There are additional examples of spherical CNNs being modified for geospatial data.
-Optimal modeling of the climate data would include a pass through a spherical CNN.
+There are several examples of CNN input structures modified for spherical geometry data. [[31]](#31) There are additional examples of spherical CNNs being modified for geospatial data. [[#30]](#29) Optimal modeling of the climate data would include a pass through a spherical CNN.

 ## Model Results